-Fig. 11.3 Single-leg mini-squat shown from the side. (a) The male demonstrates a more posteriorly rotated pelvis, with the lumbar spine in neutral, and better balance with the knee flexed. (b) Female has a forward thoracic-lumbar spine movement with pelvic drop and anterior pelvis rotation
+Fig. 13.3 Single-leg mini-squat shown from the side. (a) The male demonstrates a more posteriorly rotated pelvis, with the lumbar spine in neutral, and better balance with the knee flexed. (b) The female has a forward thoracic lumbar spine movement with pelvic drop and anterior pelvis rotation